illandril/FoundryVTT-inventory-sorter/README.md

 # Illandril's Inventory Sorter (5e)

-This is a module for Foundry Virtual Tabletop that automatically sorts actors' items (inventory, features, and spells) alphabetically.
+This is a module for Foundry Virtual Tabletop that automatically sorts all actors' items (inventory, features, and spells) alphabetically (within each category).

-This currently only supports the DnD5e System.
+This module currently only supports the DnD5e System.

 # Installation
 1. Open the Configuration and Setup for your FoundryVTT server